Pediatric Pathology

 0 High Impact

-The work in pediatric pathology is closely linked with surgical pathology, autopsy pathology, and molecular pathology.
-It also draws on expertise in clinical informatics for data management and analysis, and in health sciences research and education to advance medical knowledge and train future professionals.
-This interdisciplinary approach facilitates a comprehensive understanding of pediatric diseases.
+Pediatric pathology research involves collaboration with surgical pathology, autopsy pathology, and molecular pathology.
+It also connects with clinical informatics for data management and analysis, and with broader fields such as neonatal respiratory health and child and adolescent health to provide a comprehensive understanding of pediatric diseases.
+This work is supported by engagement across institutions within Arkansas.

 AI-generated overview